immerfroehlich/audio-juicer/README.md

 - [ ] Adding Strings to resource loader
 - [ ] Localization
 - [ ] Make it compileable and runnable on Windows with MinGW
+- [ ] Find and use an alternative to cdparanoia as it is sometimes very slow and I don't know if it's worth the accuracy
+- [ ] Always use the tracks artist, try it with a compilation CD e.g. Bravo Hits.
+For Gustav Holst the Planets the artist name is simply just Holst.
+Ask the editor.
+- [ ] Implement settings dialog with at least the root/ripping path as a first setting and save it to the users home path.
+- [ ] Implement drive selection combobox.
+Use /dev/cdrom as the standard.
+- [ ] Get away from the questions tirade for missing artwork and implement it the GUI way - which means graphically show that no artwork was found.
+	And add a button to manually select artwork.
+- [ ] ?Show an info dialog on first start explaining that this is a frontend to Musicbrainz for ripping.
+And if any data is not OK, go to musicbrainz and correct it.

 Known Issues: